 The Clerc Center is providing technology to students to maximize opportunities for student learning.
-Technology includes both a device (iPad) and peripheral accessories such as a keyboard and stylus.
+Technology includes both a school-issued device (i.e., iPad) and peripheral accessories such as a keyboard and stylus.
 For the purpose of this document, "iPads" will be used to refer to both the device and its peripherals.
 Possession of iPads is a privilege, but we recognize that iPads are an integral part of student work.